100% Grass-fed Beef

 We are very proud of the quality of beef that we’ve produced so far, and strive to continue to improve.
-Customers appreciate the taste, tenderness and the fact that, although grass-fed meats tend to be somewhat leaner, we maintain a reasonable amount of fat on most cuts.
+Customers appreciate the taste, tenderness and the fact that, although grass-fed meats tend to be somewhat leaner, we try to achieve a good amount of fat on most cuts.
 This is important to us because a lot of flavour is found in animal fats and, importantly, nutrition!
 Grass finished beef contains more beta carotene, higher levels of conjugated linoleic acids (CLAs), which are powerful antioxidants, and high amounts of omega 3s (more info here).

-Our Grass-fed Beef program is about more than just the meat – we have learned that the cattle can be very beneficial tools to help us in improving our land.
+Our Grass-fed beef program is about more than just the meat – we have learned that the cattle can be very beneficial tools to help us in improving our land.
 We use adaptive grazing techniques, moving our animals frequently to new pasture and allowing paddocks to have adequate rest and recovery before re-grazing again.
-This management process, which imitates the historic movements of other herding animals such as bison over the grasslands, can result in better nutrient coverage and organic matter development (via manure), more vigourous growth of perennial and native plants, and encouragement of a diverse microbial life below the soil, all which can benefit the capacity of the land to grow plants, absorb and retain water, and even to sequester carbon!
+This management process, which imitates the historic movements of other herding animals such as bison over the grasslands, can result in better nutrient coverage and organic matter development (via manure), more vigorous growth of perennial and native plants, and encouragement of a diverse microbial life below the soil, all which can benefit the capacity of the land to grow plants, retain water and sequester carbon!

 Our cattle are well cared for, and we use low-stress cattle handling techniques with them.
 Calves are born on pasture in the Spring and graze on fresh grasses and legumes in the growing season, as well as grass and legume-based hay or silage over the one or two Winters they experience before they are finished.
 We don’t administer ionophores, synthetic hormones, or chemical pesticides to our cattle, and use antibiotics only in a case-by-case situation if their health is jeopardized.